Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Grounded scrutiny at scale

-\textbf{Eighty-six of eighty-eight critiques (97.7\%) emerged only after the agent had actually run a calculation.} The two Phase-A critiques are one file-corruption artifact and one genuine reading catch (a phosgene adsorption energy reported at 142~Ry, three-to-five orders beyond physical), giving a reading-only ceiling of \textbf{1 in 111 papers (0.9\%)}.
+\textbf{Eighty-five of eighty-eight critiques (96.6\%) emerged only after the agent had actually run a calculation} (coding-sensitivity analysis: Appendix~\ref{app:methods} M6).
+The three Phase-A critiques are one file-corruption artifact and two genuine reading catches: a phosgene adsorption energy reported at 142~Ry, three-to-five orders beyond physical, and a reproducibility-omission catch --- a paper whose structure coordinates are omitted from both text and SI, the structure being available only behind a subscription --- which is not a physics catch like the phosgene case.
+The reading-only ceiling is \textbf{2 in 111 papers (1.8\%)}.
 Phase~C is the modal discovery point --- the agent runs, compares, notices --- and Phase~B is the error-recovery path where diagnosing a failed run reveals a paper-side concern.
-The 97.7\% execution requirement complements passive-reading verification baselines (${\sim}21\%$ recall on SPOT's 91 retraction/errata-level errors\cite{son2025}) and code-provided reproduction baselines in the 19--27\% range (CORE-Bench\cite{siegel2024}, PaperBench\cite{starace2025}, ReplicationBench\cite{ye2025}).
+The 96.6\% execution requirement complements passive-reading verification baselines (${\sim}21\%$ recall on SPOT's 91 retraction/errata-level errors~\cite{son2025}) and code-provided reproduction baselines in the 19--21\% range (CORE-Bench~\cite{siegel2024}, PaperBench~\cite{starace2025}, ReplicationBench~\cite{ye2025}).
 To our knowledge this is the \textbf{first quantitative evidence that critical scientific scrutiny is execution-bound in an autonomous-agent corpus of this size}.
 On a 12-paper two-machine cross-check with no shared state, 7/12 produced overlapping critique category sets (5 substantive, 2 convergence-only) --- qualitatively consistent scrutiny patterns across independent runs.